 Owner Jerry Jones has been synonymous with the Cowboys for nearly a quarter century, but in the beginning, the world’s most valuable team was a massive gamble strapped with debt.
 According to SportsDay, the team cost $70 million — but leasing rights cost another $70 million.
 The team was also behind on bills to the tune of $30 million.
 Since he could only secure $34 million in financing, Jones had to front $77 million of his own money and loan the team $20 million, putting his fortune and family legacy on the line for one giant bet.
 The gamble paid off.
 Jones is now in the Hall of Fame with Super Bowl rings on three fingers.

-According to Fortune, Dolphins owner Stephen Ross is the NFL’s second-best businessperson among NFL owners, behind only Paul Allen of the Seahawks.
-Although the Dolphins don’t always look good on the field, Ross has a knack for making the franchise look good in the media.
-He bought out 95 percent of the team for $1.1 billion, less than half of what it’s worth today.
-Meanwhile, Ross has endeared himself to fans in other ways.
-When Hurricane Irma threatened Florida, Ross flew his entire team, its staff and all their families to the safety of California and then donated $1 million to relief efforts.
+Dolphins owner Stephen Ross, who bought out 95 percent of the team for $1.1 billion, has endeared himself to fans in several ways.
+When Hurricane Irma threatened Florida in 2017, Ross flew his entire team, its staff and all their families to the safety of California and then donated $1 million to relief efforts.
 He also enlisted headline-grabbing star power by taking on Gloria Estefan and Venus and Serena Williams as partners.